shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ```

 ## Versioning
-As already seen above, the Core API works with a versioning.
-This allows us to implement breaking changes and to make them available even though there are systems that still work with old data formats or routes.
-One version number of the API will always support two major versions of the Platform.
-The Api version v1 is therefore available simultaneously with the version v2 and will be switched off with the release of the v3.
-Later more about Api Versioning.
+As already seen above, the Core API offers a versioning.
+This allows us to implement
+breaking changes and to make them available even though there are systems that still work
+with old data formats or routes.
+One version number of the API will always support two
+major versions of the Platform.
+The API version v1 is therefore available simultaneously
+with the version v2 and will be switched off with the release of the v3.
+You will find out more about the API versioning later.

 # Working with data
-The high-performance read, nested and fast writing of data is the basic of all functions in the e-commerce.
-With the Core, we want to keep it as simple as possible, but as perform and flexible as possible for developers.
-Therefore, the core provides its own ORM, which is developed exactly to our requirements.
+The high-performance read and the fast (nested) writing of data is the foundation
+of all functions in the e-commerce.
+With the Core, we want to keep it as simple as possible,
+but as fast and flexible as possible for developers.
+Therefore, the core provides its own ORM,
+which is developed to meet exactly our requirements.

 ## Searching data
-Searching data is a big deal in ORMs and eCommerce systems.
-If an API or a frontend does not offer proper search options, this is usually the downfall of the system.
-The ORM supplied by the Core therefore has a strong focus on the ability to search data.
-All search queries about an entity are governed by its associated repository class.
+Searching data is a big deal in ORMs and e-commerce systems.
+If an API or a frontend does not
+offer proper search options, this is usually the downfall of the system.
+The ORM supplied by the Core
+therefore has a strong focus on the ability to search data.
+All search queries about an entity are
+governed by its associated repository class.

 The repository classes are defined in the corresponding core parts, here are some examples which are available:
 * `\Shopware\Content\Product\ProductRepository`
 * `\Shopware\Application\Application\ApplicationRepository`